Driven By Climate Change, Desalination Researchers Seek Solutions To Water Scarcity

 Driven By Climate Change, Desalination Researchers Seek Solutions To Water Scarcity09:30Play

-As water scarcity becomes a growing concern in the U.S., one alternative source of water that regions are increasingly investing in is desalination.
+Scientists estimate that by 2071, nearly half of the 204 freshwater basins in the U.S. may not be able to meet the monthly demand for water, according to a study published in the journal Earth’s Future.

-But the process can be expensive and harmful to the environment, so researchers are looking at what is needed to lower the cost and improve the energy efficiency of desalination.
+Extracting salt from water seems like an easy fix to a global problem, but the process of desalination can be expensive, and it can also have a huge impact on the environment.
+That’s why some researchers are looking into how to lower the cost and improve efficiency.

-Here & Now's Tonya Mosley speaks with Meagan Mauter, research director for the National Alliance for Water Innovation and an associate professor of civil and environmental engineering at Stanford.
+Desalination technology can cost anywhere between two to 10 times the cost of traditional freshwater sources, says Meagan Mauter, research director for the National Alliance for Water Innovation and an associate professor of civil and environmental engineering at Stanford University.

+“I think it's very important to think about seawater desalination as one part of a much broader water portfolio,” she says.
+“In the same way that we don't rely solely on solar panels to provide electricity, we shouldn't be thinking about relying solely on next-generation desalination facilities to provide water.”

+Mauter says desalination costs so much because of the amount of energy needed to separate salt from water, she says.

 This segment aired on February 18, 2020.